jmayerdev/foreverinthebasement/README.md

 	10. Make sure Minecraft Launcher is not open in the background.
 	11. Click "Install"

-2. Download the "Forever-in-the-Basement-Config.zip" from the GitHub page.
-(Code > Download zip)
+2. Download the "foreverinthebasement-main.zip" from the GitHub page.
+(Code > Download ZIP)
 3. Download the world file from my Google Drive link:

 4. Extract & move files to your .minecraft folder: